Beating Up The Rich

 Judging by the audience’s reaction they were opting for answer b).

 Later, Baroness Warsi got onto the subject of Big Society.
-Big Society is the coalition’s spoon full of sugar to help the cuts go down and on paper it has a lot going for it.
+Big Society is the coalition’s spoon full of sugar to help the cuts go down and if you don’t think too hard about it, it has a lot going for it.
 The idea is that the state will motivate society into taking responsibility for their own lives and get involved in building and improving the community.
 Such will be the Utopia that we create that no one will even remember spending cuts.
 It does have a fairly big down side though – no one will actually bother to do it.

 Warsi was asked what the Big Society initiative would actually achieve.
 She recounted a charming tale of some people who had once cleaned up a car park.
 The next step for Big Society, she said, would be reforming our educational system, our police force and our health service.